cbuchner1/CudaMiner/README.txt

 yet, but it should be good enough to get you instamining AT COIN LAUNCH with several dozen megahashes at least.

-GTX 780Ti devices have been reported to do 170 MHash/s.
+GTX 780 devices break 200 MHash/s.
 Yay!
 A GTX 660Ti can do nearly 100 MHash/s.

 The CudaMiner Windows binary release is made around 19:00 GMT on February 6th.